RimmaManokhina/ExpertCourseUnscrambleGame/README.md

-First Project - Unscramble Game
+Unscramble Game App.
-This is word game app with XML UI, tested using androidx-junit and androidx-espresso-core frameworks.
+This is word game app built using XML, Jetpack libraries, Espresso, and JUnit for UI and unit testing.